yueyujiang/WoL_GG2_trees/README.md

 2. trees_16S_v2.tar.xz
 **date** (email new 16K tree from Metin): 04/22/2022
 **description**: a tree with 267K unique sequences and one with 1.7M sequences including duplicates. contamination removed.
+## Miscellaneous
+1. removed.txt
+**date** (email potential erroneous placements in 16k tree): 01/25/2022 **description**: list of 14 sequences removed from 16k tree. uDance has a backbone filtering mechanism.
+These 14 are the once that were removed from the backbone once we went from 10K to 16K (incremental + updates combined).

+2. nw_stats.txt
+**description** Basic statistics for each newick file.